ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda-export.md

 This yaml file is ~230 lines long and contains every package that is installed in the `test` environment.

+The conda export command includes information about the path where it was installed (i.e. the `prefix`).
-Since we are moving this environment to a different system with a different directory where conda environments are stored, we need to remove the line in this print out related to the "prefix".
+To remove this hard-coded path, we need to remove the line in this print out related to the "prefix".

 ## Export only specified packages